nwg-piotr/nwg-shell/contribution.md

 # Contribution

-If you like the idea, feel free to submit your improvements, new modules or plugins.
+Feel free to submit your improvements and bug fixes.
 You can also propose your own program as a part of the shell, if you think it fits.

 ## Code